 - AB540 and undocumented/DACAmented Student Center Resources

 - FinAid - The SmartStudent Guide to Financial Aid

 - MALDEF - The Latino Legal Voice for Civil Rights in America

-Until the passage of the Dream Act, undocumented students were not eligible for federal, state or university funded financial aid.
-Under this new law, undocumented students who qualify under AB 540 criteria may now be eligible for certain types of financial aid.
+Until the passage of the Dream Act, undocumented/DACAmented students were not eligible for state or university funded financial aid.
+Under this law, undocumented/DACAmented students who qualify under AB540 criteria may now be eligible for certain types of financial aid.
 The California Dream Act Application is used to determine a student's eligibility for need-based financial aid.
 For information on what this means for you at UC Davis, please see the Paying for UC's California Dream Act webpage.